particle-iot/docs/src/content/support/support-and-fulfillment/backerkit-info.md

 ### When will the Electron Ship?

-The Electron is estimated to begin shipping to Kickstarter backers in **October 2015**.
-Pre-orders for the Electron are scheduled to ship in **November 2015**.
+The Electron is estimated to begin shipping to Kickstarter backers in **late January 2016**.
+Pre-orders for the Electron are scheduled to ship in **early February 2016**.

 ### Can I update my shipping details?

-Yes!
-You can update your shipping address up until the shipping "lockdown date".
-The final lockdown date has not been decided but we're estimating it will be around September 20.
-We will let you know the final date when it is decided.

-If you've moved since completing your backer survey you can access your account to update your **shipping address** via BackerKit.
-Follow the link that you received in the email inviting you to complete your Electron survey:
+You have a few more days to update your address.
+No requested changes will be accepted after January 15, 2016.

 <img src="https://ksr-ugc.imgix.net/assets/004/070/696/7c6faf2f5bade9b7d675551f6139e7e7_original.png?v=1435682538&w=639&fit=max&auto=format&lossless=true&s=d8220be169bfe80516dcafcc35500a31" alt="backerkit email">